What the numbers mean

 3 or 4 seats in economy on a long flight are long gone (with one delightful exception on

-"you don't get there any faster and it's only a few hours".
+We used to think "you don't get there any faster and it's only a few hours".

 But it's getting steadily harder to find comfortable economy seats on long flights despite